SpinalHDL/VexRiscv/README.md

 Static memory translator plugin which allows one to specify which range of the memory addresses is IO mapped and shouldn't be cached.

-#### MemoryTranslatorPlugin
+#### MmuPlugin

-Simple software refilled MMU implementation.
+Hardware refilled MMU implementation.
 Allows others plugins such as DBusCachedPlugin/IBusCachedPlugin to instanciate memory address translation ports.
-Each port has a small dedicated fully associative TLB cache which is refilled from a larger software filled TLB cache via a query which looks up one entry per cycle.
+Each port has a small dedicated fully associative TLB cache which is refilled automaticaly via a dbus access sharing.

 #### DebugPlugin